Astroner/macros/README.md

 # Hi there
 It is a collection of macros I find useful

+File [macros.h](https://raw.githubusercontent.com/Astroner/macros/master/macros.h) contains all the macros provided by this repo

 | Name | Link | Description |
 | --- | --- | --- |
 | [Defer](#defer) | [defer.h](https://raw.githubusercontent.com/Astroner/macros/master/defer.h) | Provides DEFER macro to manage temporal resources such as memory, files and e.t.c. |